 What is 2FA

 Living in the digital era, there is a concern for security.
 Accounts can be compromised by means of stolen credentials.
 Two-factor authentication (2FA) utilizes an additional form of identity verification on top of the password to help ensure personal information remains secure.
 This creates a double barrier of virtual safety nets between the user’s information and hackers.
-Not only do they use this information for their own malicious purposes, but they can also sell it.
-Some hacking groups set annual monetary goals they plan to hit through ransomware attacks and some of those are in the millions.

 There are many different types of authentication methods that when coupled with a password can provide better security for personal information.
 Here are some of the most used authentication methods.

 CAPTCHA is a security measure referred to as a challenge-response to determine if the user attempting the login is human.
 In fact, CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
 Its main purpose is to prevent spamming software from hijacking websites.

 Two-step login is an electronic authentication method that will require you to enable a phone number or email address.
 Once an attempted login is initiated on the account, it will generate an authentication code sent via email or text for the user to enter into the account sign-in page.
 Some companies offer a mobile app that the authentication is sent to and the user simply denies or confirms the attempted login.
 This form of certification is used for many different types of accounts, including college student logins.

 Picture-based passwords allow the user to set up a series of images that are later used to sign in.

 One-time passwords (OTPs), also referred to as one-time PINs, are dynamic passwords that are only allowed to be used for single login sessions.